Maiah Ocando: Books

 In 2013 Ocando signed a deal with Editorial Cadena Capriles and launched a collection of six books based on the Visto Bueno series.
 The collection sold out in six weeks.
 The digital version of the series reached #1 on Amazon in US, Spain and Mexico, and stayed on the best seller list for several weeks.

 Personal life

-Ocando is in a longtime relationship with writer and producer Gabriel Torrelles, whom she married in 2014 in Los Angeles, and who is the co-creator and producer of Visto Bueno.
+Ocando is in a longtime relationship with writer and producer Gabriel Torrelles, whom she started dating in 2005 and married in 2014 in Los Angeles, and who is the co-creator and producer of Visto Bueno.